 Principle One: Business Model and Strategy

-The Board has adopted a strategy for the Company's development which is summarised below.
+The Board has adopted a strategy for the Company's development which is summarized below.

-Spectral is a predictive analytics group that develops proprietary optical technology and AI algorithms to help clinicians make more accurate and faster treatment decisions in the wound care sector.
-Using its DeepView® Wound Imaging Device, an internally developed multispectral imaging device which has designated FDA Breakthrough status, the Group is able to distinguish between damaged and healthy human tissue invisible to the naked eye, providing Day 1 healing assessments for burn wounds and diabetic foot ulcers (DFU).
+Spectral is a predictive analytics company that develops proprietary optical technology and AI algorithms to help clinicians make more accurate and faster treatment decisions in the wound care sector.
+Using its DeepView® Wound Imaging Device, an internally developed multispectral imaging device which has designated FDA Breakthrough status, the Company is able to distinguish between damaged and healthy human tissue invisible to the naked eye, providing Day One healing assessments for burn wounds and diabetic foot ulcers (“DFU”).
 DeepView®’s output is specifically engineered to allow the physician to make a more accurate, timely and informed decision regarding the treatment of the patient’s wound.
-In the case of DFUs, a non-healing assessment would provide the physician with the appropriate justification to use an advanced wound care therapy on Day 1 as opposed to the current approach that involves waiting up to 30 days to see how the wound develops before making a clinical assessment.
-The accuracy of DeepView® is 83.5 per cent. for DFUs compared to current clinical accuracy of 50 per cent.
+In the case of DFUs, a non-healing assessment would provide the physician with the appropriate justification to use an advanced wound care therapy on Day One as opposed to the current approach that involves waiting up to 30 days to see how the wound develops before making a clinical assessment.
+The accuracy of DeepView® is 86 percent for DFUs compared to current clinical accuracy of 50 percent.
 For burn wounds, the clinician can make an immediate and objective determination for appropriate candidates for surgery as well determining what specific areas of the burn wound will require skin grafting.
-DeepView®’s current accuracy for burn wounds is 91 per cent., compared with current physician accuracy of 50 to 70 per cent.
+DeepView®’s current accuracy for burn wounds is 92 percent, compared with current physician accuracy of 50 to 70 percent.